hardyslays/FRT_AMHIS/README.md

 5. type and run 'npm start' to start the server on localhost.
 6. Type 'http://localhost:5000" on browser to run the web app.

+# PROJECT RUNNING DEMO

+The project's running demo can be found on this link: 'https://frt-amhis-webapp.azurewebsites.net'.
+It is made using Azure free account so it would not work after exhausting all of the credit Azure provides for free.

 # ISSUES

 If you find any issues in this project, you can always raise an Issue on this repository, I would be more than happy to learn about my mistakes as I myself am in the learning phase.
 If you have any suggestions or changes for this project, you can raise a "Pull request" on this repository.